Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions: Optimal data-driven thresholds

 \item Distance preservation:

-\end{enumerate} These loss functions are motivated by the dimension reduction context, thus aiming to recover the original structure of data $\bh$.
-The first loss prioritizes preserving individual distributional information by directly minimizing the sum of discrepancies between each $h_i$ and its amalgamated summary $h_i^{(\bt)}$.
-This goal aligns with classical optimal histogram binning problems for a single histogram \citep{knuthOptimalDatabasedBinning2019}, while we focus on multiple histograms sharing the same thresholds.
-The second loss, though computationally more intensive, aims to preserve the pairwise distances between original distributions $h_1,\ldots, h_n$.
-This objective is similar to multidimensional scaling \citep{borgModernMultidimensionalScaling2007}, a widely used exploratory technique in biomedical practice.
-Similar objectives have been used in the amalgamation of compositional data \citep{liPrincipalAmalgamationAnalysis2022}.
+\end{enumerate} These loss functions are motivated by the dimension reduction context, thus aiming to recover the original structure of data $\bh$. {The first loss, which minimizes the average distance between $h_i$ and $h_i^{(\bt)}$, prioritizes faithful reconstruction of the original individual distributions.
+It is therefore well-suited for deriving a parsimonious summary of a single cohort that shares similar characteristics (e.g., individuals with the same disease).} The second loss, though computationally more intensive, aims to preserve the pairwise distances between original distributions $h_1,\ldots, h_n$. {This objective, similarly designed to multidimensional scaling \citep{borgModernMultidimensionalScaling2007}, is well-suited for capturing distinct subgroups (e.g., individuals with different disease status) or continuous gradients (e.g., disease progression severity).} Similar objectives have been used in the amalgamation of compositional data \citep{liPrincipalAmalgamationAnalysis2022}.

 Using these loss functions, we formulate the problem of selecting $K$ optimal data-driven thresholds as the following optimization problem

 where $L$ is either $L_1$~\eqref{eq:loss_l1} or $L_2$~\eqref{eq:loss_l2}, and $\bt\subset\bs$ indicates that $\bt$ is a monotonic subsequence of the high-resolution cutoffs $\bs = \{s_1,\ldots, s_J\} $.
 While this formulation is primarily motivated by integer-valued wearable device data---such as CGM data, where empirical distributions inherently define integer cutoffs $\bs$---it extends to continuous data; see the continuous relaxation in \cref{sec: continuous-relaxation}.